7 clinical trial advertising sample ideas

 Successful clinical trial advertising engages patients and encourages them to join your trial, while adhering to the strict guidelines laid out by the Food and Drug Administration (FDA).
 Getting creative within these confines can be a challenge, but with the right research and strategy, your ads can strike the appropriate balance.

 As with any advertising campaign, it's important to test a variety of approaches before landing on the best option for your specific trial.
-Below, you'll find a few examples of advertising that we at Antidote found successful.
+Below, you'll find a few examples of successful advertising.
 As you put together your next packet of materials to submit to your IRB, consider including a few of these ideas to test out for yourself when your latest campaign launches.

 Appeal to a sense of volunteerism.

-Helping advance science is the top reason clinical trial participants cite for joining a trial.
-Patients are also interested in accessing a potentially better treatment, and helping others diagnosed with their condition.
-In your ad copy, focus on the benefits to the patient of taking part in a trial.
+Helping advance science is one of the top reasons clinical trial participants cite for joining a trial.
+Patients might also be interested in accessing a potentially better treatment, and helping others diagnosed with their condition.
+In your ad copy, focus on how the patient will benefit from taking part in a trial.

 Highlight the benefits of participating.